StatBiomed/BetabinGLM/README.rst

   model = BetaBinomial(x, y, fit_intercept = True, method = "Nelder-Mead")

 This package is similar to the 'betabin' mentioned above expect using a different way to initialize and calling scipy.optimize.minimize several times during optimization.
 Also, Nelder-Mead is used by default, instead of SLSQP.
-Try this one if the last can't offer a sactisfying result.
+Try this one if the 'betabin' can't offer a sactisfying result.

 .. code-block:: python